Eight clubs in the Longford parish (traditionally Templemichael parish) won key titles over the years:

 (Note 2: There existed a large number of different clubs and short-lived teams in Longford parish (Templemichael & Ballymacormack) down the years (see Link).
 The above assessment is specifically around and about those clubs who won key titles including SFC, SFL, SHC, IFC, JFC, U-21 & old League-Championships).

-(Note 3: There is no direct link between Longford Slashers club and the earlier Longford Leo Caseys or Longford Shamrocks clubs, beyond the fact that all existed at different times as GAA clubs in Longford town.
-To conflate or combine these clubs or their titles is provably historically inaccurate)
+(Note 3: There is no direct link found between Longford Slashers club and the earlier Longford Leo Caseys or Longford Shamrocks clubs, beyond the fact that all existed at different times as GAA clubs in Longford town)